 But I get ahead of myself…

-In Not all Great Clients Pay in Cash, I mentioned that the best part of working with Godigio wasn’t the paychecks, but the opportunities and perks they provided me with.
+In an older article, I mentioned that the best part of working with Godigio wasn’t the paychecks, but the opportunities and perks they provided me with.
 One of these perks involved tickets and backstage passes for an upcoming Black Violin concert I was ecstatic about.

 I was looking forward to it for two primary reasons: firstly because the violin is my absolute favourite instrument, and secondly because it was a valuable connection for Michael and his music career.
 I was set to have the absolute best night of my life and all would go well, right?

 Many people visit my blog throughout the months looking for positive vibes and motivation to beat the odds stacked against them.
 For eight months I did this exceptionally well, but recently many of you may have noticed my struggle to find that positivity for myself.

 And that’s where I was as I sat in the middle of an amphitheater in Little Five Points.
 That’s the state I was in when Kev and Wil B took to the stage and began to play their violin and viola with exceptional skill.

 The instruments wailed and purred and tugged at the melancholia I thought I had buried for the night in order to enjoy the show.
 While everyone else jumped and screamed and shouted to the music and positive vibes reverberated through the building – me?
 I was struggling to keep it together.